UK Stocks-Factors to watch on Oct. 7

-Oct 7 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening down 12 points at 7,143 on Monday, according to financial bookmakers.
+Oct 7 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening down 12 points at 7,143 on Monday, according to financial bookmakers with futures down 0.01% ahead of cash markets open.

-*TESCO: John Kingman, who oversaw Britain's bailout of its banks in the financial crisis and then led the body responsible for the shareholdings, is being lined up as the chairman of the financial services arm of Tesco Plc TSCO.L, Sky News reported on Saturday.
+*TESCO: Tesco's TSCO.L financial arm confirmed on Monday that it has appointed John Kingman, the businessman who oversaw Britain's bailout of its banks in the financial crisis, to its board as a non-executive director.

-*VODAFONE: Vodafone VOD.L is testing innovative open access radio technology in Britain - a first for Europe - in a move that could break the grip Huawei [RIC:RIC:HWT.UL], Ericsson ERICb.ST and Nokia NOKIA.HE hold on the telco equipment market.
+*SIG: The building materials supplier SHI.L said on Monday it expects significantly lower annual profit in its specialist distribution and roofing merchanting businesses as it battles further deterioration in construction activity in key markets.

 *OIL: Oil prices fell on Monday, extending last week's heavy losses, with traders fearing the global economic slowdown will weigh on future oil demand growth while pegging hopes for a rebound on progress in talks this week on ending the U.S.-China trade war.